-- (1) A person can not be a councillor- - (a) after the person is convicted of a treason offence, unless the person is pardoned for the treason offence; or - (b) for 10 years after the person is convicted of an electoral offence; or - (c) for 7 years after the person is convicted of a bribery offence; or - (d) for 4 years after the person is convicted of an integrity offence. - (2) A treason offence is an offence of treason, sedition or sabotage under the law of Queensland, another State or the Commonwealth. - (3) An electoral offence is- - (a) a disqualifying electoral offence under the Electoral Act; or - (b) an offence that would be a disqualifying electoral offence had the conviction been recorded after the commencement of the Electoral and Other Acts Amendment Act 2002. - (4) A bribery offence is an offence against- - (a) section 98C of the Criminal Code; or - (b) a corresponding law of another State or the Commonwealth.
+- (1) A person can not be a councillor- - (a) after the person is convicted of a treason offence, unless the person is pardoned for the treason offence; or - (b) for 10 years after the person is convicted of an electoral offence; or - (c) for 7 years after the person is convicted of a serious integrity offence; or - (d) for 4 years after the person is convicted of an integrity offence. - (2) A treason offence is an offence of treason, sedition or sabotage under the law of Queensland, another State or the Commonwealth. - (3) An electoral offence is- - (a) a disqualifying electoral offence under the Electoral Act; or - (b) an offence that would be a disqualifying electoral offence had the conviction been recorded after the commencement of the Electoral and Other Acts Amendment Act 2002. - (4) A serious integrity offence is an offence against- - (a) a provision of a law mentioned in schedule 1, part 1 if, for a circumstance stated for the offence (if any), the stated circumstance applies to the offence; or - (b) a provision of a law of another State or the Commonwealth that corresponds to a provision mentioned in paragraph (a).

-- (a) section 173, 173A(2) or (3), 174(5) or 215; or - (b) section 173B(2), if the person is convicted of an offence to which paragraph (a) of the penalty applies; or - (c) section 98B, 98E or 98G(a) or (b) of the Criminal Code. - (6) A person automatically stops being a councillor when the person is convicted of- - (a) a treason offence; or - (b) an electoral offence; or - (c) a bribery offence; or - (d) an integrity offence. - (7) A person is taken to have been convicted of an offence- - (a) if the person appeals the conviction-when the appeal is dismissed, struck out or discontinued; or - (b) if the person does not appeal the conviction-at the end of the time within which an appeal must by law be started.
+- (5) An integrity offence is an offence against a provision of a law mentioned in schedule 1, part 2 if, for a circumstance stated for the offence (if any), the stated circumstance applies to the offence. - (6) A person automatically stops being a councillor when the person is convicted of any of the following offences (each a disqualifying offence)- - (a) a treason offence; or - (b) an electoral offence; or - (c) a serious integrity offence; or - (d) an integrity offence. - (7) A person is taken to have been convicted of an offence- - (a) if the person appeals the conviction-when the appeal is dismissed, struck out or discontinued; or - (b) if the person does not appeal the conviction-at the end of the time within which an appeal must by law be started.